Projective toric designs, quantum state designs, and mutually unbiased bases: Relation to difference sets

 \section{Relation to difference sets}

 We say that $X\subset P(T^n)$ is a \emph{group toric $t$-design} if $X$ is a $t$-design and also inherits group structure from $P(T^n)$.
-We will consider the case when $X$ is a cyclic group for finite $n$ and a circle group for $n=\infty$.
-Here we will find connections to Sidon sets and difference sets \cite{taoAdditiveCombinatorics2006}.
+In this section, we consider the case when $X$ is a cyclic group for finite $n$ and a circle group for $n=\infty$.
+In this case, we find connections to Sidon sets and difference sets \cite{taoAdditiveCombinatorics2006}.
+Using this, in \cref{sec:singer-design-family}, we construct minimal \( P(T^n) \) \( 2 \)-designs whenever \( n-1 \) is a prime power, and more generally we construct \( t \)-designs of size \( \frac{(n-1)^{t+1}-1}{n-2} \) whenever \( n-1 \) is a prime power.

 We begin with the infinite case.
-Suppose that $X\subset T^\infty$ is a $t$-design and isomorphic to the circle group $\U(1)$.
-Then there is a single element $z \in \bbZ^\infty$ such that $X = \set{\theta z = (\theta z_1, \theta z_2, \dots) \mid \theta \in [0,2\pi]}$.
+Suppose that $X\subset P(T^\infty)$ is a $t$-design and isomorphic to the circle group $\U(1)$.
+Then there is a single element $z \in \bbZ^\infty$ such that $X = \{\theta z = (\theta z_1, \theta z_2, \dots) \mid \allowbreak \theta \in [0,2\pi]\}$.
 In order for $X$ to be a design, it must be that

 for all $a,b \in \bbN^t$.
 It follows that $z$ must satisfy